mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-05-28-maximum-likelihood-with-quipu-part-1.md

 but wasn't ideal.
 For my purposes, it was too slow, and the gradient approach was a little overly complex.
-This led me to investigate if perhaps a simpler maximization technique like Nelder-Mead would do the job, which in turn led me to writing Quipu.
+This led me to investigate if perhaps a simpler maximization technique like Nelder-Mead would do the job, which in turn led me to develop Quipu.

 Fast forward to today: while Quipu is still in pre-release, its core is fairly solid now, so I figured I would revisit the problem, and demonstrate how you